 Last month, Hitachi unveiled a method of storing data on thin sheets of quartz crystal, capable of withstanding extreme temperatures and unfavorable environmental conditions without degrading their content for millions of years.
 Sounds nice to anyone who has decided to put together his entire mp3 collection, hein?

 With this technology, data is' saved 'by engraving' microscopic binary code on very thin sheets of crystal, data that can be observed with any microscope.
-The prototype (which you see in the photo) is a square of 2cm per side and just two millimeters thin.
-Withstands the aggression of chemicals, radio waves, heat over 1000 degrees without being damaged.
+The prototype (which you see in the photo) is a small square of 2cm per side and just two millimeters thin.
+It resists the aggression of chemicals, radio waves, heat over 1000 degrees without being damaged.
 It is waterproof, and consists of 4 layers of half a millimeter each.
 Each layer can hold 20 Megabytes per square centimeter.
-Adding a lot of layers is not a problem.
+Adding a lot of layers isn't a problem.

 [Highlight]When: Hitachi has not decided how and when to proceed with a practical development of this technology, but within 3 years the company's researchers declare that they are perfectly capable of starting to provide a data storage service for government agencies, museums and religious organizations.[/ Highlight]

 Was Superman right?
 This story reminds me of a movie:

 [Youtube] bpPKfCoS-Ro [/ youtube]